ostlight/OST_align_sun/README.md

-# OST_align_sun
+# OST Sun Alignment Toolbox

-Some simple scripts for aligning solar eclipse images, postprocess these images and make videos.
+Some simple scripts for aligning solar eclipse images, post-processing these images, and creating videos.

 Postprocessing is largely based on PlanetarySystemStacker ([PSS](https://github.com/Rolf-Hempel/PlanetarySystemStacker)).